expo/expo/docs/versions/v20.0.0/sdk/filesystem.md

 -   **url (_string_)** -- The remote URI to download from.

 -   **fileUri (_string_)** -- The local URI of the file to download to.
 If there is no file at this URI, a new one is created.
-If there is a file at this URI, its contents are replaced.
+If there is a file at this URI, you will need to manually delete the file first.

 -   **options (_object_)** -- A map of options: